D.C. Public Defender Sues for Records from Public Hearing on Officer Misconduct – That MPD Says Are of No Public Interest

 - Why — the officer admitted his action and that it violated his training and department policy, but he said senior officers told him to do it, that it was common (because so often it led to finding contraband?drugs or weapons), and he’d done it hundreds of other times.

 - And a 40-year veteran supervisor who testified in his support that the search had been proper was later fired (other top brass testified that the search was not correct).

 The highly visible hearing with its lurid details that sparked community reaction and press coverage played out over three days last fall.
 Meanwhile, the ACLU of D.C. had sued for damages for one of the two victims, winning more press coverage when the District ended that case with a sizable (but sealed) settlement in December.
 (Details from ACLU here and WUSA9 here.)

 The settlement came on the eve of a court deadline the ACLU said would have required disclosures about the officer?s extensive disciplinary history, including as many as 20 internal investigations.

 Colbert King, Washington Post columnist, included the case in a column this March criticizing defensive comments of the police chief and instead urging the importance of open discussion of high-profile incidents.

 You?d think public interest in the case could hardly be doubted.

-The Coalition has noted numerous instances where agencies do not respond to opinions by the mayor on FOIA appeals, perhaps because of differences of view on what the law requires.
+The Coalition has noted numerous instances where agencies do not respond to opinions by the mayor on FOIA appeals, perhaps because of differences of view about what the law requires.

 Current D.C.
 FOIA law provides no resolution to such standoffs within the executive branch except the costly and time-consuming process of a lawsuit asking the D.C.
 Superior Court to decide.
 Coalition analysis of many past FOIA cases has shown attorneys for the District have often spent years defending agency action in trials and appeals, only to lose eventually.